-- Running the administration code: ant queue_cluster_admin. - This target creates and configures a cluster with 3 queues. - Running the consumers using the target consumer0, consumer1, consumer2. - Each of these target launches a message consumer that indefinitely consumes messages on the corresponding queue. - Running the producers using the target producer0, producer1, producer2. - Each of these target launches a message producer that sends 100 messages to the corresponding queue.
+- Running the administration code: ant queue cluster admin. - This target creates and configures a cluster with 3 queues as described above. - Running the consumers using the target queue cluster consumer. - This target launches a message consumer connected to one of the server, it indefinitely consumes messages on the corresponding queue. - Running the producers using the target queue cluster producer. - This target launches a message producer connected to one of the server, it sends 1000 messages to the corresponding queue. - Using the queue\cluster\consumer or queue\cluster\producer targets you can either fix dynamically the server used for the connection (giving its identification 0, 1 or 2 when ant prompt for it) or use a randomly chosen server (directly press the return key at prompt).

-In order to view the load-balancing mechanism we can run different scenarios:
+In order to view the load-balancing mechanism we can run two different scenarios.